Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 1: Revisiting Predictability Effects on Word Durations

 \subsubsection{Materials}

-Word durations were extracted from Switchboard NXT annotations \citep{godfrey1992switchboard,Calhoun2010TheNS}, which provides word-level alignments, Penn Treebank part of speech (POS) tags \citep{marcus1993building}, and disfluency annotations.
+Word durations were extracted from Switchboard NXT annotations \citep{Calhoun2010TheNS,godfrey1992switchboard}, which provides word-level alignments and Penn Treebank part of speech (POS) tags \citep{marcus1993building} along with Tone and Break Indices (ToBI) and disfluency annotations.
 A key consideration in modeling predictability effects on word duration in naturalistic production concerns the inclusion of disfluencies.
-Past work has demonstrated that the occurrence of disfluencies correlated with an increase in word duration \citep{dammalapati-etal-2019-expectation}, particularly in the case of function words \citep{foxtree1997pronouncing,bell2003effects}.
-Consistent with \citealt{bell2009predictability}'s analysis, we exclude words in disfluent contexts by limiting our analysis to include only fluent utterances, that is, utterances where all words were tagged as `fluent'.
+Past work has demonstrated that the occurrence of disfluencies correlated with enhanced word duration \citep{dammalapati-etal-2019-expectation}, particularly in the case of function words \citep{foxtree1997pronouncing,bell2003effects}.
+Consistent with \citealt{bell2009predictability}'s analysis, we exclude words in disfluent contexts by limiting our analysis to only include utterances without repair or reparandum annotations, yielding a total of 435,795 words.